panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 Second, inside the `<Application />` component, all the application content is wrapped inside the user context provider: `<UserContext.Provider value={userName}>`.
 Note that the
 `value` prop of the provider component is important: this how you set the value of the context.

 Finally, `<UserInfo />` becomes the consumer of the context.
+It does so by using the built-in `useContext(UserContext)` hook being called with the context as an argument.

+In the example, the value of the context doesn't change.
+However, note that when changing the context value all of its consumers are being notified and re-rendered.

 ## 3. Conclusion

 The context in React is a concept that let's you supply child components with data, no matter how deep they are in the components tree.

-Using the context requires 3 actors:
+Using the context requires 3 actors: the context, the context provider and the context consumer.